everydayanchovies/eink-vnc/README.md

 A lightweight CLI (command line interface) tool to view a remote screen over VNC, designed to work on eInk screens.
 For now, you can only view, so you'll have to connect a keyboard to the serving computer, or find some other way to interact with it.

-This tool has been confirmed to work on the Kobo Libra 2, and should work on all Kobo devices.
+This tool has been confirmed to work on several Kobo devices, such as the Kobo Libra 2 and Elipsa2E.
 It was optimized for text based workflows (document reading and writing), doing that it achieves a framerate of 30 fps.

-**It has only been confirmed to work with TightVNC as the server.**
-Due to the unusual pixel format.
+As VNC server we tested successfuly with TightVNC, x11vnc and TigerVNC.

 ## Warning

 The screen can refresh up to 30 times per second, this will degrade the eInk display rapidly.
 Do not use with fast changing content like videos.

-Furthermore, this tool was only tested on a single device (Kobo Libra 2).
+Furthermore, this tool was only tested on Kobo Libra 2 and Kobo Elipsa 2E.
 **It is possible that it will damage yours.**
 *I cannot be held responsible, use this tool at your own risk.*